MHM-lab/MHM-lab.github.io/_pages/moving_to_jena.md

 **Overview**
 - Parental leave: up to 14 months (shared between parents) at ~60% of last income.
 - Kindergarten and childcare: high quality and affordable.
 We got three offers from different palces all were excellent!
-Our kids love it large gardens and very nice daycare workfoce.
+Our kids love it large gardens and very nice daycare workforce.
 - Public schools are free and of good quality.
 International schools exist but are rarely necessary.

 ---